-On the basis of \eqref{E0}, Kuznetsov et al. \cite{KABA} has introduced a mathematical model of mono-species forest with two age classes which takes into account the seed production and dispersion.
-The third author studied that model with his colleges (see \cite[Chapter 11]{AA}).
-They showed that $h$ plays a crucial role in the asymptotic behavior of solutions.
+On the basis of \eqref{E0}, Kuznetsov et al. \cite{KABA} introduced a mathematical model of mono-species forest with two age classes which takes into account the seed production and dispersion.
+The third author studied that model with his colleagues (see, e.g., \cite{Chuan1,Chuan2,Chuan3,Shirai} and \cite[Chapter 11]{AA}).
+It is shown that $h$ plays a crucial role in the asymptotic behavior of solutions.

-In the real world, the parameters $\rho, h$ and $f$ may be random variables due to not only time fluctuations but also unpredictability resulting from environmental, ecological and biological disturbances.
-In principle, the deterministic forest models can not handle randomness.
-Investigating the role of fluctuation of parameters by using stochastic model should be an interesting problem in environmental and ecological sciences.
-As mentioned above, the asymptotic behavior of solutions of deterministic forest models depends strongly on the magnitude of $h$.
-Therefore, in this paper we restrict ourselves to consider a stochastic forest model, where $h$ is perturbed by a white noise.
-Since an white noise can be expressed as the generalized derivative of a Brownian motion, we will make substitution that
+In the real world, the parameters in the model may be random variables due to unpredictability resulting from environmental, ecological and biological disturbances.
+In principle, the deterministic forest model can not handle randomness.
+Investigating the role of fluctuation of parameters by using stochastic models should be an interesting problem in environmental and ecological sciences.

+As mentioned above, the asymptotic behavior of solutions to the deterministic forest model depends strongly on the magnitude of $h$.
+Therefore, in this paper we restrict ourselves to consider a stochastic forest model, where $h$ is perturbed by (Gaussian) white noise.
+Since Gaussian white noises can be expressed as the generalized derivative of a Brownian motion, we make a substitution: